pmiakish/upskillpay-project/README.md

 ### Superadmin's interface

 Superadmins have all the admin's permissions.
-In additional, superadmins can manage admins' profiles, get system balance information and perform delete operations (with profiles, accounts and cards).
+In addition, superadmins can manage admins' profiles, get system balance information and perform delete operations (with profiles, accounts and cards).